pjlantz/Hale/README.md

 Hale is a botnet command & control monitor/spy with a modular design to easily develop new modules that monitor new protocols used by C&C servers.
 Hale comes with IRC and HTTP monitors developed with Twisted to handle scalability of a large amount of connections.
 Theses modules have configurable protocol grammar and bot settings but can also be modified to fit your needs.
 All captured logs and files are saved to a database and in case of IRC, tracked IP numbers too.

 To hide the location of the operator, connections can be made through SOCKSv5 proxies and this is configurable via the web interface where also all the logs are available to browse together with statistical charts and timelines.
 The interface was developed with Django and Google Visualization API.
 Some extras in the web ui are support for a RESTful API with OAuth support and a search engine.
-Screenshots of the interface are available here: http://www.pjlantz.com/2010/08/web-ui-and-visualization.html.
+Screenshots of the interface are available [here](http://www.pjlantz.com/2010/08/web-ui-and-visualization.html).

 The main idea with Hale is to help botnet hunting and research to collaborate by creating a network of sensors (Hale monitors).
 To improve this idea a XMPP bot is available to connect to a centralized XMPP server where currently two different grouprooms are used for coordinating between sensors and a room for sharing logs and files.
 The coordination room makes use of botnet hashes that are made out of the unique keys in the botnet settings, in this way botnets dont have to be monitored simultaneously that have the same hash (identity) and improves utilization.
 To help 3rd parties to make use of this network, a bot can join the coordination room and ask a sensor to start tracking a botnet if its unknown by sending the configurations for it, also in the share room 3rd party bots can get their hands on logs and files captured by the sensors in realtime.
 To assist with log history the web API can be used that support GET requests.